Princess Amelie of Fürstenberg: Early life

 Princess Amelie of Fürstenberg was born at her family's Princely Palace in Donaueschingen, in the Grand Duchy of Baden, German Empire, on 29 March 1822.
 She was the daughter of Charles Egon II, Prince of Fürstenberg and Princess Amalie of Baden.
 Among his siblings were Princess Marie Elisabeth, Charles Egon III, Prince of Fürstenberg, Prince Maximilian Egon I, Prince Emil Egon, and Princess Pauline Wilhelmine (who married Hugo, Prince of Hohenlohe-Oehringen).

 Her father was the only son of the Austrian General Karl Aloys zu Fürstenberg (a grandson of Joseph Wilhelm Ernst, Prince of Fürstenberg) and Princess Elisabeth von Thurn und Taxis (a daughter of Alexander Ferdinand, 3rd Prince of Thurn and Taxis).
 Her maternal grandparents were Charles Frederick, Grand Duke of Baden, and his second wife, Louise Caroline of Hochberg.
-As her grandparent's marriage was morganatic, her mother was born without princely status and excluded from the dynastic line of the House of Zähringen.
+As her grandparents' marriage was morganatic, her mother was born without princely status and excluded from the dynastic line of the House of Zähringen.
 She was accorded her mother's baronial status until 1796, when her mother was made Countess of Hochberg, at which time she assumed comital rank.